benfeather/boilerplate-vue-electron/README.md

 # Vite + Vue + Electron = 🔥

-An opinionated boilerplate for cross-platform, desktop applications harnessing the power of Vite, Vue and Electron!
+An opinionated boilerplate for developing cross-platform, desktop applications with the power of Vite, Vue and Electron!

 ## Features